Holdmyapplejuice/KawaiinekoCV/README.md

 her pronouns are she/feminine-adjacent, headcanons and identity variations are a-ok with me.

-made with openutau priority and linux compatibility, let me know if any problems arise with the voicebank, the default phonemise should work. keep in mind this is a UTF-8 voice bank, and i haven't made a version with japanese aliases but who needs that when we all have ascii, just find a phenom that works, i also have custon noises like 'breath-in' and '-out' and L syllabes along with 'x' syllables.
+made with openutau priority and linux compatibility, let me know if any problems arise with the voicebank; the default phonemise should work. keep in mind this is a UTF-8 voice bank, and i haven't made a version with japanese aliases but who needs that when we all have ascii, just find a phenom that works, i also have custom noises like 'breath-in' and '-out' and L syllabes along with 'x' syllables.

 - holdmyapplejuice